masalamind/portfolio/README.md

 ## Description
 This project creates a portfolio website for John Muiruri.
+It is built in vanilla html5, css3, and javascript(coming soon)

 ## Access
 The website is hosted online by github pages online on masalamind.github.io/masalamind